resotomayor85/fullJS/README.md

 ### What is this repository for? ###

 * Quick summary
-> This repo is intended for practicing algorithms written in JavaScript
+> This repo is intended for practicing algorithms written in JavaScript!
 * Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)